More About Setting up Your Weather Station

 - make sure that the door opens to the north

 - you may want to put the rain gauge more in the centre of the remaining space.
+You don't want the weather station to shelter it.

 - these walls can store heat from the sun and later on can give off the heat.